CarylThom/Light-Speed/README.md

 * Lighthouse test report:

 * W3C Markup Validator report:

 * W3C CSS Validator report:

 * Javascript Validator report:

 * Jest: I fully acknowledge and understand that, in a real-world scenario, an extensive set of Jest tests would be more comprehensive.

 ## Credits

-### Code
+### Acknowledgements

-* Reviewing and revisit lessons from the relevant sections of the course via Code Institute.
+* Reviewing/revisiting lessons from the relevant sections of the course via Code Institute.

 * Mentor Tim Nelson at Code Institute